Ammarahwakeel/MEDS-S1/CONTRIBUTING.md

 ## 2. Find your work

 - Assigned a catalogue project? → [`PROJECTS.md`](PROJECTS.md) maps it to the directories you touch.
 - Just arrived? → the `good-first-issue` label.
-At least five are open at any time; if there are none, say so — keeping that queue stocked is the tech lead's standing job.

 ## 3. The house style